adam-singer/webview/README.md

 Explore and run the examples:

--[Browser][] is a direct port of the Chrome App's javascript example.
+- [Browser][] is a direct port of the Chrome App's javascript example.
--[Messaging][] illustrates bidirectional communication between a Chrome App and the embedded content of a `Webview'.
+- [Messaging][] illustrates bidirectional communication between a Chrome App and the embedded content of a `Webview'.

 [Browser]: https://github.com/rmsmith/webview/tree/master/example/browser